nrs-org/novelslop/content/vol_01/chap_06.typ

   her stop by and ask about her relationship with her sister.

   _"Hmm, with this newfound popularity, what should I do...
-Should I make my own crypto coin or something?"_
+Should I make my own
+    crypto coin or something?"_

   That would severely damage your sister's reputation, though.
 And yours too.

-  _"Anyway, I gotta reply to them, they surely are weirded out by this huge delay.
+  _"Anyway, I gotta reply to them, they surely are weirded out by this huge
+    delay.
 Let's just come clean..."_

   During that time, Uta and Mikoto had traded eye contact a couple of times.
-Uta gave something like "Wait, did I do something wrong?", which was answered by a gaze that communicated "I don't know, what should we do?", followed by a "I don't know" gaze from Uta, disappointed with her friend's uselessness in social situations.
+Uta gave something like "Wait, did I do something wrong?", which was answered by a gaze that communicated "I don't know, what should we do?", followed by a "I don't know" gaze from Uta, disappointed with her friend's uselessness in these kinds of tricky social situations.

   "Narumi-san, are you okay?"
 Uta, whose question had been left unanswered for quite a while, worryingly asked Mona, who was still lost in her thoughts, "If it is uncomfortable for you..."

   "No, I’m fine, really.
-I was just shocked, after all.", Mona, finally recovered from her frozen state, mumbled, "Uhm, you were right, I’m her sister."
+I was just shocked, after all.", Mona, finally recovered from her shock, nervously mumbled, "Uhm, you were right, I’m her sister."

   "Really?"

   It was a different voice this time.

-  Mikoto unexpected jumped into the conversation, leaving Mona even more speechless than before.
+  From the eyes of Mona, the other girl jumped straight into the conversation, leaving Mona even more speechless than before.
 If you could not count, then this was the third time now.

   Poor girl.
 Her mind could not withstand the chain of complex events unfolding before her very own eyes.

   Uta's overwhelming presence almost made Mona forget that there was yet another girl standing in front of her.
+Compared to who could only be described as the class goddess on the left, this girl's aura was much weaker, but felt somewhat gentle.
+If Uta was the sun, then this girl here was the moon, something like that.

+  After evaluating her aura, Mona took a proper look at the girl.
+She did give Mona a sense of friendliness, which seemed to have a different flavor to that of Uta.
+She had a brown ponytail that was tugged to the back, along with blue gentle eyes.
+By her posture and gestures, Mona guessed that she endulged a little bit in some form of exercises.

-  Realizing how awkward things have become, Mikoto glanced back at Uta, asking for help, just to be given a "Hey, are you serious, why did you suddenly jump into the conversation?" look.
+  Nevertheless, Mona was still frozen.
+Realizing how awkward things have become, the girl glanced back at her friend asking for help, just to be given a "Hey, are you stupid or not, why did you suddenly jump into the conversation?" look.

-  Without any other options, Mikoto turned her head back to the shocked Mona and introduced herself,
+  Without any other options, Mikoto turned her head back to the statue of Narumi Mona to introduce herself,

   "Erm-, I'm Nanba Mikoto, if you don't remember from the self-introduction thing..." she continued, her voice getting quieter and quieter, "Actually, I have a small request..."

   "Uhm, please go ahead" Mona murmured.
+It seemed that some supernatural forces poured the revival fluid on her to bring her back to life.

   Mikoto then blurted out about how much she idolized Narumi Sena.
-According to the nonsense she spouted out, she had been a long-time fan of Mona's sister after stumbling upon her picture on her timeline.
-It was Narumi Sena who gave her the courage to continue chasing her dreams, giving her power in her darkest days, et cetera.
+And according to the seemingly nonsense that was spouted out, she had been a long-time fan of Mona's sister, after randomly stumbling upon her picture on her timeline.
+  To quote her, it was Narumi Sena "who gave her the courage to continue chasing her dreams, giving her power in her darkest days, etc."

+  Long-time fan, huh?
+Mona did not expect it at all.
+She thought that Mikoto was just a trend-chaser, following Narumi Sena after she got popular.
+She could not have lied, too, as the nonsense she spouted out does contain pretty obscure information that no new fan could get their hands on.

-  To be fair, according to what she said, Mikoto had been a Narumi Sena fan for quite a long time, much preceeding the magical rise to stardom.
+  Moreover, according to what Mikoto said, she had been a Narumi Sena fan for quite a long time, much preceeding the magical rise to stardom.
 She was one of a few who followed Sena's SNS account, a small account of an inspiring model on some corners of the Internet.
-In other words, she was the real deal, not a new-gen fan riding along Sena's newfound fame.
+In other words, this was her confirmation for being an OG.

-  She finally arrived at her request.
+  After the lengthy introduction, Mikoto finally arrived at her request.

   "So, I know this might look like I'm taking advantage of your relationship with her...
 But can you give me her signature, please?"

+  _"All that for just a signature?"_

+  Mona was expecting a lot more from her request, just to be let down.
-  Mona, who was attentively listened to each of Mikoto's words, were deeply touched.
+  Nevertheless, after attentively listened to each of Mikoto's words, Mona was deeply touched.

   She felt the same way to her idols too.